 Birth Partner Cheat Sheet

 Uncertain about your role as a birth partner?
-Follow these eight easy guidelines.
+Follow these nine easy guidelines.

 - Support is a key element to a woman having a positive birth and postpartum experience.
 As a birth partner, identify the resources you have for informational, emotional and physical backup early on.